 The Global Value Proposition: Prices in prime Istanbul areas generally range between $1,300 and $1,800 per square meter.
 Compared to Western European capitals (routinely exceeding $10,000/sqm) or even Eastern European capitals like Belgrade ($1,500 - $3,000/sqm), Istanbul offers prime properties in a massive, year-round global metropolis for the price of secondary cities.

-Navigating Property Taxes and Hidden Costs
+Navigating Property Taxes and Purchasing Costs in Turkey

 A comprehensive investment strategy requires absolute transparency regarding closing costs.
 The sticker price of an Istanbul property is not the final cost.
 To calculate your true Return on Investment (ROI) in 2026, you must account for the following statutory fees: